Jocker666z/vgm2flac/README.md

 	* remove audio silence at start & end
 	* apply fade out (if necessary or forced)
 	* WAV encoding in FLAC
+	* optional: also encoding in WAVPACK & Monkes's Audio at best compression level
 	* remove duplicate files (diff)

 ### Arguments options